What’s new at GitHub: dependency management, security alerts

 With the dependency graph service, GitHub will use its own data to build a dependency graph that gives developers insight into both projects their code depends on and the projects that depend on their code.

-The essential features in the GitHub dependency graph service
+The essential features in the GitHub dependency graph service:

 Via the dependency graph, developers can see which applications and packages they are connected to without leaving their repository.
 The graph currently supports JavaScript and Ruby code, with Python support planned for later.